Get comfy and cosy around the Adelaide Hills' quintessential roaring fireplaces this autumn and winter.

 Newly appointed Head Chef Ben Carli has brought with him a love of French cuisine which is evident in the mouth-watering menu, featuring everything from parmigiana to filet mignon.

 Perched high above the Adelaide Hills in Lenswood, cutting edge Mount Lofty Ranges Vineyard was established in 1992 (a young’un in wine years).
-After taking the wheel in 2009, owners Sharon Pearson and Garry Sweeny catapulted their sustainable, boutique wines to fame, from premium cool climate sauvignon blanc to Riesling, chardonnay and pinot noir.
+After taking the wheel in 2009, owners Sharon Pearson and Garry Sweeny fast became known for their sustainable, boutique wines, from premium cool climate sauvignon blanc to Riesling, chardonnay and pinot noir.

 Hotchpotch in the best way possible, the newly-renovated Uraidla Hotel is a wonderful clash of old and new.
 Grab a drink and relax by the fireplace, surrounded by imposing original exposed stonework with artfully placed (and fast becoming #instafamous) upside down lampshades hanging from the ceiling.

-The Uraidla Hotel’s menu can best be described as sophisticated pub grub.
+The Uraidla Hotel’s menu can best be described as sophisticated pub grub with equally delicious rabbit and pancetta ale pie and humble chicken schnitty sitting side-by-side.
 To drink, you’ll be treated to some of the Adelaide Hills’ finest drops as well as world-famous labels from our contrasting wine regions.

 Cozy, charming and family-friendly, the Stanely Bridge Tavern is a must-visit Adelaide Hills pub, nestled in the picturesque hamlet of Verdun.

-With multiple stone fireplaces, an excellent, easy-to-digest menu (a hit with kids), regularly visiting wine dog named Benny and loads of room to run free, you’ll know where to find us this winter.
+With a gigantic stone fireplace, excellent menu, regularly visiting wine dog named Benny – a family favourite – and loads of room for the kids to run free, you’ll know where to find us this winter.